 - Writing in Community

 - Young Republicans

-The French Club strives to promote an understanding of and appreciation for the French culture as well as increase awareness and support for a chosen “focus” francophone country or region.
+The German Club strives to promote an understanding and an appreciation for German culture and language through fun and engaging activities.
 Membership is open to all students.
 The club meets once a month.

 Deutsch Ehrenverbindung recognizes high school scholastic achievement in the study of German and promotes interest in the study of the German language, literature, and civilization.
 Membership is considered for those students that have a minimum of a 3.6 in German and a 3.0 minimum overall average on a 4.0 scale.